daveh6475/trains/README.md

 ## Thanks

-A big thanks to Chris Hutchinson who originally built this code!
-He can be found on GitHub at https://github.com/chrishutchinson/
+A big thanks to [Chris Hutchinson](https://github.com/chrishutchinson/) and [Blake](https://github.com/ghostseven) who originally built this code!
+Their respective GitHub respositories can be found [here](https://github.com/chrishutchinson/train-departure-screen) and [here](https://github.com/ghostseven/UK-Train-Departure-Display).

 The fonts used were painstakingly put together by `DanielHartUK` and can be found on GitHub at https://github.com/DanielHartUK/Dot-Matrix-Typeface - A huge thanks for making that resource available!